terascope/teraslice/docs/packages/teraslice-cli/overview.md

 ```
 teraslice-cli assets init --processor
 ```
 The processor will be added to the `asset` directory with an associated spec file in the spec directory.
-If there is no asset directory in the dir then the cwd then the cli will not create the processor.
+If there is no asset directory in the cwd then the cli will not create the processor.
+There are three basic processor types batch, filter, and map.
+The map processor expects the entire slice array for the input while the filter and map functions expect one item at a time from the slice array.
+See example code in a generated processor.

 ### TJM (teraslice job manager) - commands to manage jobs by referencing the jobFile.json.
 **REGISTER** - Registers a job to a cluster and adds the metadata to the jobFile.json.
 Before a job can be registered set up cluster aliases as instructed above.
 Use --start to immediately start the job after registering, also accepts the abbreviation reg.